 She has thought carefully about the design of the Lane End History curriculum and has built learning themes and topics that are to be taught in each year group that covers all aspects of the National Curriculum and meets the needs of our learners.
 Miss Dales wants it to be so irresistibly interesting that it inspires all our children to want to find out more!

-Our children will learn a breadth of historical knowledge, acquire historical vocabulary and understanding, develop and apply their skills as historian each year as they move through school.
+Our children will learn a breadth of historical knowledge, acquire historical vocabulary and understanding, develop and apply their skills as a historian each year as they move through school.
 Miss Dales believes that our children should develop a deepening understanding of the relationship between the past and present, and how history affects us all still today.

-She is supporting all our teachers so that provide growing opportunities for our pupils to develop independent historical enquiry skills – so that they ask their own questions, investigate and generate their own conclusions.
+She is supporting all our teachers so that they provide growing opportunities for our pupils to develop independent historical enquiry skills – so they ask their own questions, investigate and generate their own conclusions.

 She wants them to experience and ‘feel’ historical events wherever possible – using resources, artefacts, visitors and visit experiences – so that it will help them to build a deeper understanding and connection with the past.
 She has some exciting plans for whole school immersion days too !